fau-klue/clmaths/topics/02-logic.md

 ## Predicates

 As we have seen, propositional logic is a rather blunt instrument, that can not seen beyond sentences.
 Predicate logic solves this problem by expanding the logic formalism we have looked at so far.
-It does so by using smaller units than sentences, its basic unit is an *entity*, which correspond to things in the real world.
+It does so by using smaller units than sentences, its basic unit is an *entity*, which corresponds to a thing in the real world.
 Futhermore, these entities have properties (predicates) assigned to them.
 Let see an example, let us define three simple entities:

 $$ D = Dave $$